jim-easterbrook/pywws/doc_src/guides/language.rst

 The pywws program strings (``pywws.po``) are quite simple.
 They comprise simple weather forecasts ("Fine weather"), air pressure changes ("rising quickly") and the 16 points of the compass ("NNE").
-Leave the "(%Z)" in "Time (%Z)" unchanged.
+Leave the "(%Z)" in "Time (%Z)" unchanged and make sure your translation's punctuation matches the original.

-The remaining files contain strings from the pywws documentation.
+The other files contain strings from the pywws documentation.
 These are in `reStructuredText <http://docutils.sourceforge.net/rst.html>`_.
 This is mostly plain text, but uses characters such as backquotes (\`), colons (\:) and asterisks (\*) for special purposes.
 You need to take care to preserve this special punctuation.